Easy Homemade Recipe for Making Modak For Ganesh Chaturthi (2 Recipes)

 Method for Making Sweet Stuffing (Puran):

-- Heat 1 tbsp ghee in a frying pan; add cardamom powder, nutmeg powder, poppy seeds and fry for few seconds.
+3. Heat 1 tbsp ghee in a frying pan; add cardamom powder, nutmeg powder, and poppy seeds.
+Fry for a few seconds.

-- Add this to the jaggery-coconut mixture, mix everything well and set it aside.
+4. Add the jaggery-coconut mixture, mix everything well and keep stirring on medium to low heat.

 Method for Making Outer Shell (Modak):